-So the pink city and the capital of Rajasthan is largest in the state.
-Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular places to see in Rajasthan and even in India, for that matter.
+So the pink city and the capital of Rajasthan is the largest in the state.
+Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular Rajasthan tourist places in Jaipur.
 Long list of historic and heritage monuments, swift connectivity from major cities and an amazing city plan where all the streets of the city run from east to west – Jaipur is a marvel to be at.

 Best time to visit: All through the year, avoid summers for the days are extremely hot.